Why CHAM?

 Education is a Priority: Academic Half Day and Beyond

-Every Thursday our residents gathered for 3 hours of protected learning time when the inpatient floors are covered by faculty and fellows.
+Every Thursday our residents gather for 3 hours of protected learning time when the inpatient floors are covered by faculty, fellows and a small group of Senior Residents.
 This time allows us to integrate interactive workshops and small group learning into our curriculum.
-There are numerous other structured teaching activities during the week including morning report, “breakfast club,” Grand Rounds and departmental M&M. Finally, Professors’ Rounds is a highly popular Friday morning conference where the faculty demonstrate their clinical reasoning skills to the residents and medical students.
+It also allows residents to focus 100% of their attention on their learning rather than splitting it with floor responsibilities or interruptions.
+Our new X-Y-Z model also allows for extra dedicated learning time for Advocacy Hot Topics, Mental Health, simulations and global health discussions in small groups on Ambulatory Y-blocks before Academic Half Day.
+There are numerous other structured teaching activities during the week including noon conference, Grand Rounds and departmental M&M. Finally, Professors’ Rounds is a highly popular Friday morning conference where the faculty demonstrate their clinical reasoning skills to the residents and medical students.

 If You’re Interested in Research and Quality Improvement, You’ll Find Opportunities at CHAM